-Eventually, through sneezy experimentation I figured out what caused my allergies – hay, cut grass, marigolds, cut ground ivy, privet flowers, chrysanthemums - and I learned not to sniff them deeply.
-I’m helped by living in the city where there aren’t extensive lawns.
+Eventually, through sneezy experimentation, I figured out what causes my allergies — hay, cut grass, marigolds, cut ground ivy, privet flowers, chrysanthemums — and I learned not to sniff them deeply.
+It helps that I live in the city where there aren’t extensive lawns.
 And no, you can’t tell me that cut grass smells sweet.
 It smells like hayfever.

 Good luck … and take an antihistamine before you go outdoors.

 p.s.
 Ragweed is native to North America but has been labeled it as a noxious weed in some U.S. states.
 I’ll bet the plant labelers have allergies.